zapata-engineering/orquestra-sdk/docs/guides/migrating-from-quantum-engine.rst

 .. note::
-   It's a complex topic, and it's tricky to provide a generic migration guide ahead of time.
+   This is a complex topic, and it's tricky to provide a generic migration guide ahead of time.
    Please reach out to the SDK or Platform teams if you need help.